timokratia/molly/content/blog/2018-01-01-earlier-post.md

 +++
-title = "Welcome to my website!" author = "Zekun"
+title = "This is an earlier post" author = "Zekun" template = "base.html"

-template="base.html"

 [extra]
-banner_quote = "Welcome to my new website!" banner_footer = "This is work in progress."
+banner_quote = "This is the quote of the earlier post." banner_footer = "Quoted from Mr. Warlock."
 +++

 This is a placeholder post.